Binaytara Cancer Research Institute

 Advancing Implementation Science to Improve Access to Cancer Care

-The Binaytara Cancer Research Institute is in development to address a critical need for cancer patients.
-The primary research focus will be on implementation science.
+The Binaytara Cancer Research Institute addresses a critical need for cancer patients.
+The primary research focus is on implementation science.
 Broadly speaking, implementation science is the field dedicated to ensuring that health solutions actually work for marginalized communities and are accessible to those communities.
-With physical infrastructure forthcoming, the Research Institute is currently producing original research on continuing education, cervical cancer screening, and technology-enabled solutions.
+The Research Institute is currently producing original research on cervical cancer screening, technology-enabled solutions for effective cancer care delivery, and continuing education, among others.

 The Challenge